 ~Climate change via global warming is heating our beaches.
 Way before sea level rise becomes apparent, our turtles are being affected.
 There is a saying, ‘Cool Dudes, Hot Chicks’.
 Variation in temperature on beaches allows for variation in gender of the sea turtle populations.
 With all beaches heating up, the chances of male turtles being produced is diminishing.
 This means the chances of a successful mating pair meeting is also diminishing.
 We will be carrying out more sand shading operations to lower the temperature of the sand.

-~The program will be also include a turtle hatchery.
+~A future goal of building a turtle hatchery has become a reality, with the project set to start soon.
 This will protect the both eggs and hatchlings from beach erosion, swells, confusion from artificial light sources and predators.

 Help us help sea turtles